mGalarnyk/Python_Tutorials/Scrapy/README.md

 ![](https://github.com/mGalarnyk/Python_Tutorials/blob/master/Scrapy/Tutorial_Images/inspectCampaigns.png)

 ## Scrapy Shell for finding start URLs on Page
 The best way to learn how to extract data with Scrapy is trying selectors using the shell Scrapy shell.
+We will use XPaths which can be used to select elements from HTML documents.

 In terminal type (mac/linux):